mdavoodi/www/source/blog/2015-07-22-atlas-artifact-pipeline.html.md

 ![Packer building logstream in the Atlas UI](/images/blog/atlas-artifacts/build-artifact.png)

-Packer is an popular open source project made by HashiCorp that handles all image creation in Atlas – the same configuration format used when building in Atlas can be used locally, and is fully portable between environments.
+Packer is a popular open source project made by HashiCorp that handles all image creation in Atlas – the same configuration format used when building in Atlas can be used locally, and is fully portable between environments.